Employment Litigation Section

 FAX 2: (202) 514-1105

-ELS works to stop discrimination in state and local government workplaces by enforcing Title VII of the Civil Rights Act of 1964 (Title VII).
+ELS works to stop discrimination in state and local government workplaces by enforcing Title VII of the Civil Rights Act of 1964 (Title VII) and the Pregnant Workers Fairness Act (PWFA).
 Title VII is a federal anti-discrimination law that makes it unlawful for an employer to discriminate based on a person’s:

 - Race;